 The health benefits of melissa essential oil include the treatment of insomnia, hypertension, migraines, anxiety, herpes, dementia, and aromatherapy.
-These benefits can be attributed to its properties as an antidepressant, cordial, nervine, emmenagogue, sedative, antispasmodic, stomachic, antibacterial, carminative, diaphoretic, febrifuge, hypotensive, sudorific and tonic substance.
+These benefits can be attributed to its properties as an antidepressant, cordial, nervine, emmenagogue, sedative, antispasmodic, stomachic, antibacterial, carminative, diaphoretic, febrifuge, hypotensive, sudorific, and tonic substance.
 It also has many other medicinal uses.

-It is a plant native to the Mediterranean Region and has been popularly referred to as the Bee Plant, the reason being obvious.
+Melissa plant is native to the Mediterranean region and has been popularly referred to as the bee plant.
 However, that is not the sole cause of this plant’s popularity.
-It is famous particularly for its soothing, memory boosting and antidepressant powers, among others whose explanations can be found below.
+It is famous particularly for its soothing, memory boosting, and anti-depressant powers, among others whose explanations can be found below.

 Health Benefits of Melissa Essential Oil